 All of these were true for me.
 Not all of them need to be true; they’re just indicators.

 Ideally, you should be diagnosed with TMS by a TMS doctor, but there aren’t many.
 The TMS Wiki site (also a good resource in other respects) has a list.
 Failing that, you should see your regular doctor or a knowledgeable specialist and confirm that you don’t have any acute or systemic condition that can cause pain (B12 or other vitamin deficiency, anemia, cancer, bone injury, etc.).
 RSI and other highly painful but basically benign soft-tissue diagnoses are not systemic conditions.
+(However, recent experience tells me that not all soft-tissue diagnoses represent TMS.)

 Once you know that, buy one of Sarno’s books.
 I recommend the one I used, The Mindbody Prescription, because it is straightforward and not targeted just at back pain.
 Read it seriously, repeatedly, and with great attention.
 If it applies to you at all, keep reading.